geoffreytools/type-lenses/README.md

 ### Audit queries

-Finally, we can type check a query, typically in a function:
+Finally, we can type check a query, for example in a function:

 ```typescript
 declare const foo: <